rafaqz/DimensionalData.jl/README.md

 ## Alternate Packages

 There are a lot of similar Julia packages in this space.
 AxisArrays.jl, NamedDims.jl, NamedArrays.jl are registered alternative that each cover some of the functionality provided by DimensionalData.jl.
-DimensionalData.jl should be able to replicate most of their syntax functionality.
+DimensionalData.jl should be able to replicate most of their syntax and functionality.

 [AxisRanges.jl](https://github.com/mcabbott/AxisRanges.jl) and [AbstractIndices.jl](https://github.com/Tokazama/AbstractIndices.jl) are some other interesting developments.
 For more detail on why there are so many similar options and where things are headed, read this [thread](https://github.com/JuliaCollections/AxisArraysFuture/issues/1).